 The church formally adopted, as its basis of Faith, the Baptist Confession of 1689.
 This has given a grounding of stability and also a range of deep fellowship with other churches that hold to the Confession both here and abroad.

-As we face the future we trust that He will open up hearts in this Community where He has privileged us to serve Him.
+As we face the future we trust that Jesus will open up hearts in this Community where He has privileged us to serve Him.